allan-tulane/sp24-assignment-01-michaelbaron1/assignment-01.md

 .

+  - 3c.
+(8 pts) Next, implement a `longest_run_recursive`, a recursive, divide and conquer implementation.
+This is analogous to our implementation of `sum_list_recursive`.
+To do so, you will need to think about how to combine partial solutions from each recursive call.
+Make use of the provided class `Result`.

+  - 3d.
+(4 pts) What is the Work and Span of this sequential algorithm?
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.

-  - (3 pts) 4e.
-Assume that we parallelize in a similar way we did with `sum_list_recursive`.
+  - 3e.
+(3 pts) Assume that we parallelize in a similar way we did with `sum_list_recursive`.
 That is, each recursive call spawns a new thread.
 What is the Work and Span of this algorithm?

 .
 .